13 Frightened Girls

-13 Frightened Girls (also known as The Candy Web) is a 1963 Pathécolor Cold War spy film directed and produced by William Castle.
+13 Frightened Girls (also known as 13 Frightened Girls! and The Candy Web) is a 1963 Pathécolor Cold War spy film directed and produced by William Castle.
 Kathy Dunn stars as a teenage sleuth who finds herself embroiled in international espionage.

 Castle, who was famous for promoting his films with gimmicks, generated publicity by advertising for girls from 13 countries to compete for parts as daughters of diplomats.
-However, not all of the 15 actresses were from the countries that they represented in the film; for example, American Judy Pace played a Liberian.
+However, not all of the 15 actresses were from the countries that they represented in the film; for example, American Judy Pace plays a Liberian.

 Plot

 After a 16-year-old girl Candy Hull develops a crush on intelligence agent Wally Sanders in London, she helps him to uncover a communist plot against the United States.